Keeping Your Financial Aid

 These standards apply to students who receive financial aid from any of the following programs: Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal Work-Study, North Carolina Community College Grant, North Carolina Education Lottery Scholarship, and institutional grants, scholarships, and loans.

-Failure to attend class and/or withdrawal from class may impact your financial assistance.
+If you have never attended class and/or received a withdrawal from a class, it may impact your financial assistance.

 Repeated Coursework Policy

-The Department of Education has recently published new regulations which impact student who repeat courses.
+The Department of Education has published regulations which impact student who repeat courses.
 These repeat courses may impact your financial aid eligibility and awards for Federal Title IV financial aid.